XiovV/blog/docs/devops/nomad/nomad_tutorial.md

 We will be deploying [traefik/whoami](https://hub.docker.com/r/traefik/whoami) in order to keep the tutorial simple, however, this guide will work for any docker image.

 ## Setup
+!!! note
     If you don't have HashiCorp Nomad installed, please follow the [official installation guide](https://developer.hashicorp.com/nomad/tutorials/get-started/gs-install) to install it.

 Before we start deploying our docker container, we first need to set up our Nomad infrastructure.